 Co-Founder + Executive Director

 Ashli is a Boston native who enjoys combining her love for dance with her passion for STEM.
-She attended Boston and Lowell Public schools before attending MIT, where she earned a Bachelor’s degree in Chemistry in 2012.
-While at MIT, Ashli performed and competed with several hip-hop dance teams at MIT and throughout Boston area.
-She has previously worked as a Process Development Associate at the Broad Institute's Technology Development Lab and is now pursuing her PhD in Chemical Engineering at the University of Massachusetts at Lowell.
-She is also a licensed Zumba choreographer instructor in Boston.
+She earned her Bachelor’s degree in Chemistry from MIT in 2012.
+While at MIT, Ashli performed and competed with several hip-hop dance teams throughout the Boston area.
+She is now pursuing her Ph.D. in Chemical Engineering at the University of Massachusetts at Lowell.
+Previously, Ashli has worked as a Process Development Associate at the Broad Institute's Technology Development Lab and an ORISE Fellow working for the US Army.

 Vanessa Gregorchik | BIO

 Aug 2015 - June 2016